 Most worries come in two parts; if X happens, I won’t be able to survive.
 This might sound different for each child but the worry usually follows a similar structure.
 We often focus on the first part ‘if X happens’ by reassuring our child that X won’t happen and therefore they don’t need to worry about it.
 This doesn’t actually bust the root of the anxiety it just seeks to reassure them that it won’t happen.
 Take the power away from your child’s anxieties by focusing on the second part.
 If X did happen, what then?
 Would you be able to cope?
 By talking through the outcome your child will see that although it might be uncomfortable, they could cope and if they have thought through what they would do they no longer fear the outcome as much.

-Try the 5 ideas above for supporting your child and take away the power their worries seem to have over them.
+We understand that managing worries in children can be difficult and you can feel like you are hitting a brick wall.
+By trying the 5 ideas above you will find yourself supporting your child in taking away the power their worries seem to have over them.
 These strategies also work just as well for us adults as well our children.

 Louise’s recent Instagram Live on this topic can be found here.